-All applications are reviewed by the grant committee (i.e., composed of ORWAC elected members, officers and/or past recipients).
+All applications are reviewed by the grant committee (i.e., composed of ORWAC officers and/or past recipients).
 Grant applicants will receive notification about receipt of their materials, and again later when final decisions are made.
-Review criteria and decision making are based upon a project that:
+Review criteria and decision making are based upon:

-- Most strongly fits and supports ORWAC’s mission statement
+- A project that most strongly fits and supports ORWAC’s mission statement

 - The overall quality of a submitted proposal

-- Potential and/or likelihood for intellectual contribution to feminist scholarship in the field of Communication on feminism, gender, intersectionality, oppression, and/or social change.
+- The potential and/or likelihood for intellectual contribution to feminist scholarship in the field of Communication on feminism, gender, intersectionality, oppression, and/or social change.

 - The potential and/or likelihood for scholarly dissemination such as a conference paper, thesis, dissertation or book chapter, journal article, or creative project.

 The call for grant applications and the application form are posted to this website at the start of each calendar year.
 Applications are due at the beginning of April and awards are announced in June.